MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 [Measure 5 Prior Year] = CALCULATE([Measure 5], PARALLELPERIOD('Date'[Date], -1, YEAR))
 ```
-Instead of creating 5 addtional measures, you can use the pattern in a calculation item with a placeholder, [SELECTEDMEASURE](/dax/selectedmeasure-function-dax) applying the expression to any measure.
+Instead of creating 5 additional measures, you can use the pattern in a calculation item with a placeholder, [SELECTEDMEASURE](/dax/selectedmeasure-function-dax) applying the expression to any measure.

 ```dax
 CALCULATE(SELECTEDMEASURE(), PARALLELPERIOD('Date'[Date], -1, YEAR))
 ```

-The calcuation item is applied when you select the calcuation item in a filter or slicer, or use it to group the values in a visual.
+The calculation item is applied when you select the calculation item in a filter or slicer, or use it to group the values in a visual.

 ![Time intelligence query return](media/apply-calculation-group-item-in-power-bi-report.png)